-Our affiliate revenues are generated through fees from distributors of our programming and program services, such as cable television operators, direct-to-home satellite television operators, mobile networks and subscription video-on-demand and other OTT services.
+Our affiliate revenues are generated through fees from distributors of our programming and program services, such as cable television operators, direct-to-home satellite television operators, mobile networks and SVOD and other OTT services.

 Our agreements with multichannel television service providers are generally multi-year carriage agreements with set rate increases.
 The amount of fees we receive is generally a function of the number of subscribers and the rates we receive per subscriber.
 Expirations of these affiliate agreements are staggered.
-We are also working with these distributors to create new and improved pay television revenue opportunities.

-Under subscription video-on-demand and other similar OTT agreements, we make certain programs available for distribution on one or more dates, and our revenue under these OTT agreements is recognized upon the availability of the programs licensed; therefore, revenue will fluctuate depending on the timing of when programming is made available throughout the license period.
+Under SVOD and other similar OTT agreements, we make certain programs available for distribution on one or more dates, and our revenue under these OTT agreements is recognized when the content has been delivered by us and is available for use by the licensee; therefore, revenue will fluctuate depending on the timing of when programming is delivered and made available throughout the license period.

-Our Media Networks ancillary revenues are principally derived from (i) our consumer products activities, which include licensing our brands and intellectual property, as well as creation and publishing of interactive games across various platforms (including mobile, PC and console), (ii) recreational experiences and live events, (iii) viewing of our programming through electronic sell-through and download-to-rent services and the sale of DVDs and Blu-ray discs and (iv) television syndication of our content.
+Our Media Networks ancillary revenues are principally derived from (i) our consumer products activities, which include licensing our brands and intellectual property, as well as creation and publishing of interactive games across various platforms (including mobile devices, PCs and consoles), (ii) recreation experiences and live events, (iii) viewing of our programming on a transactional basis through transactional video-on-demand ("TVOD") and through electronic sell-through services and the sale of DVDs and Blu-ray discs and (iv) television syndication of our content.

-Our ancillary revenues vary based on consumer spending, the popularity of our programming, the volume of content available during a particular period and acceptance of our and our partners' products.
+Our ancillary revenues vary based on consumer spending, the popularity of our programming and intellectual property, and the volume of content available during a particular period.